memgraph/docs/cypher-manual/clauses/load-csv.md

 :::

 :::info
-Compressed CSV content with, `GZip` or `Bzip2` will be automatically decompressed on read.
+Compressed CSV content with, `gzip` or `bzip2` will be automatically decompressed on read.
 :::